Labib2003/html-revision/README.md

-required is a boolean attribute that prevents the user from submitting the form without filling a perticuler field. maxlength adds a charecter limit to text inputs. placeholder attribute adds placeholder text in the field. radio inputs must have same value under the name attribute to function as intended (only one can be selected).
+required is a boolean attribute that prevents the user from submitting the form without filling a perticuler field. maxlength adds a charecter limit to text inputs. placeholder attribute adds placeholder text in the field. radio inputs must have same value under the name attribute to function as intended (only one can be selected).# html-revision